adamghill/troml/README.md

 ### `pipx`

+`pipx` is a way to run install and run Python applications in isolated environments.

 1. Install [`pipx`](https://pipx.pypa.io/latest/installation/)
 2. `pipx install troml`
 3. Go to a directory with source code for a Python package
 4. `troml`

 ### `pip --user`

+Install `troml` to the Python user install directory.
+More details [in the docs](https://pip.pypa.io/en/stable/cli/pip_install/#cmdoption-user).

 1. `pip install --user troml`
 2. Go to a directory with source code for a Python package